 Q: What do I need to do when my “Change Engine Oil Soon” message displays?

 If driving under the best conditions, the Engine Oil Life System might not indicate the need for vehicle service for more than a year.
-The engine oil and filter must be changed at least once a year and the oil life system must be reset.
-Your dealer has trained service technicians who will perform this work and reset the system.
+The motor oil and filter must be changed at least once a year and the Engine Oil Life System will need to be reset.
+Your Buick dealer has Certified Service expert technicians who will perform this work and reset the system.
+Schedule Service now.

 A: Beginning with the 2011 model year, owners of Buick vehicles are advised to see their dealer for a tire rotation every 7,500 miles as part of a newly revised maintenance schedule.

-Q: Why are tire rotations so important?
+Q: Why is tire rotation so important?